gytdau/directory/knowledge/energy.md

 # Energy

-I'm not sure where I heard it from, but someone told me that almost everybody who finds themselves running out of time actually runs out of energy.
-This has rung true to most of my life.
+Someone told me that almost everybody who finds themselves running out of time actually runs out of energy.
+This is very true.
+If you had infinite energy, you would accomplish far more throughout a single day, compared to having more hours in a day, where you will probably be tired from the same amount of work you did before.

+## Increasing Energy

-Time is a finite resource, but energy is not.
+Time is a finite resource, but energy is not:

 > Energy can be systematically expanded and regularly renewed by establishing specific rituals—behaviors that are intentionally practiced and precisely scheduled, with the goal of making them unconscious and automatic as quickly as possible.
 > _- [Manage Your Energy, Not Your Time](https://hbr.org/2007/10/manage-your-energy-not-your-time), Harvard Business Review_

-## Organizations

-It turns out that a lot of processes in corporations take longer than a more creative approach would, but the upside is the consistency and monotony - although it takes longer, it takes less energy.
-This is probably one of the reasons why startups have such a huge advantage over established corporations - the lack of existing process.

-## Life

-In my own experience, I found that while mindless chores like washing the dishes or taking showers expends more physical energy than staying at a desk and typing at a keyboard, your mind can go pretty much on full auto mode.
-You can get a lot of mindless things done and, at the end, only be physically tired.

-## Increasing Energy

 Eating, sleeping, and exercising well are all obvious keys to increasing the amount of energy you have, but juggling them  is a worthy challenge in and of itself.